tc-dickson/vocab_practice/vocab_words.md

 **Peripatetic** (adj): traveling from place to place, in particular working or based in various places for relatively short periods<br>
 "The consultant traveled much from company to company leading to his *peripatetic* reputation."<br>

+**Perspicacious** (adj): having ready insight into and understanding of things; showing acute discernment<br>
+"The *perspicacious* man, experienced in puzzle solving, saw the convoluted clues as clear stepping stones."<br>

 **Perspicuous** (adj): (of an account or representation) clearly expressed and easily understood; lucid<br>
 "Good teachers have a way of explaining new topics in a perspicuous manner that allow even the most complex of topics to be easily understood."<br>